 Wild Life Sydney Zoo

 Do I even have to say anything?
 I think the photo of Lily with the animals says it all!
-We love getting amongst nature and meeting with the fury creatures face to face.
+We love getting amongst nature and meeting with the furry creatures face to face.
 Not only can you have a little play with an extraordinary Quokka, but you can also hold a large snake on your shoulders for a photo or two.
 I personally enjoyed the fun of holding a reptile.
-This one off course wasn’t venomous, but still, to be able to hold a snake in your hands, gives you a bit of a boost of fearlessness!
-Haha… I know, I will to anything to be appear like a hero to our kids!
+This one, of course, wasn’t venomous, but still, to be able to hold a snake in your hands gives you a bit of a boost of fearlessness!
+Haha… I know, I will do anything to appear like a hero to our kids!

 Wild Life Sydney Zoo Tickets: